projectcalico/calico/hack/remove-calico-policy/override-policy.md

 - Calico version v2.3 or higher
 - Kubernetes v1.6 or higher
-- These steps assume Calico is running in policy-only mode (without Calico networking)
+- Calico is running in policy-only mode (without Calico networking)
+- Calico is using using the Kubernetes API as the datastore

 ### Instructions